philippinespire/pire_ssl_data_processing/README.md

 sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/runSPADEShimem_R1R2_noisolate.sbatch "e1garcia" "Sgr" "1" "decontam" "854000000" "/home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/spratelloides_gracilis" "fq_fp1_clmp_fp2_fqscrn_rprd"
 ```

-Run 2 more assemblies with the contaminated data for the second and  third library by rreplacing the "1", with "2" and  "3".
+Run 2 more assemblies with the contaminated data for the second and  third library by replacing the "1", with "2" and  "3".
-Then, check the number of libraries you have and run a job combining all libraries together by choosing the appropiate "all_2libs" or "all_3libs" from the library options.
+Then, check the number of libraries you have and run a job combining all libraries together by choosing the appropriate "all_2libs" or "all_3libs" from the library options.

 ---

 #### SPAdes **continue** option

 Did your assembly failed after it was running correctly?
 Sometimes the assembly process will quit after sometime of running most likely due to lack of memory.
 One of the most useful options of SPAdes is the `continue` flag which basically recognizes where your assembly left off and restarts the process in the same spot again saving you hours or days of work.
 This will only help you if SPAdes was already running successfully.
-So if your assembly failed withing minutes, there is probably a probblem with the run and `continue` will just fail too.
+So if your assembly failed withing minutes, there is probably a problem with the run and `continue` will just fail too.
 Check the out files first.
-If it failed after severl hours or days, continue might be your best friend here.
+If it failed after several hours or days, continue might be your best friend here.

 I have already built in the continue option within the [runSPADEShimem_R1R2_noisolate.sbatch](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/runSPADEShimem_R1R2_noisolate.sbatch) script.
 To run, first move inside the directory of the assembly that failed and then execute the same command but changing the specified library for "continue".